Foxes: What threat to health do they pose?

 - Seal holes and get rid of fox friendly hiding places

-- It may also deter foxes if you put prickly plants around the garden.
+- It may also deter foxes if you put prickly plants around the garden, making sure these are not likely to injure children.